-On July 11, 2017, Harris County Commissioners Court awarded the approximately $11.31 million construction contract to lowest qualified bidder Quest Civil Constructors Inc. Work on the project began in July and is expected to be complete in late summer 2018.
+On July 11, 2017, Harris County Commissioners Court awarded the approximately $11.31 million construction contract to lowest qualified bidder Quest Civil Constructors Inc. Work on the project began in July and is expected to be completed in late summer 2018.

 During this construction phase, Brays Bayou will be widened along a section from 2,200 feet upstream of Buffalo Speedway to downstream of South Rice Avenue in the Meyerland area.

-As part of the project, the Flood Control District will excavate approximately 280,000 cubic yards of soil, and will construct retaining walls under the Interstate Highway 610/South Post Oak Road and Braeswood Boulevard bridges.
-The project also will install new outfalls and headwalls, and rebuild existing trails along the bayou in the project area.
+As part of the project, the Flood Control District will excavate approximately 280,000 cubic yards of soil and will construct retaining walls under the Interstate Highway 610/South Post Oak Road and Braeswood Boulevard bridges.
+The project also will install new outfalls and headwalls, and will rebuild existing trails along the bayou in the project area.

 To make way for the channel modification project, the Flood Control District will clear some trees and vegetation.
 When construction is complete, the Flood Control District is committed to replanting trees and shrubs along the bayou during the next planting season.
 To date, the Flood Control District has planted more than 46,000 trees along completed sections of Brays Bayou, and at four regional stormwater detention basins.

-Construction operations require the use of large trucks to carry the excavated soil from the construction site for off-site disposal, and to pour the concrete for the retaining walls.
+Construction operations require the use of large trucks to carry the excavated soil from the construction site for off-site disposal and to pour the concrete for the retaining walls.
 All motorists and pedestrians are encouraged to be alert to large truck traffic when passing near the construction access points.